 - Roast the sugar pie pumpkin: Preheat oven to 350 degrees Fahrenheit.
 Remove the top stem and use a sharp knife to cut the pumpkin in half vertically and scoop out the seeds.

-- Place pumpkin half face down on parchment paper lined baking tray and roast at 350 F for 45-60 minutes, depending on the size of the pumpkin.
+- Place pumpkin half face down on parchment paper lined baking tray (we love this one from Made-In) and roast at 350 F for 45-60 minutes, depending on the size of the pumpkin.
 When finished, the skin will be slightly darker and you should be able to easily pierce with a fork.

 - Allow pumpkin to cool slightly before handling.
-Scoop pumpkin flesh from skin and add to a high-speed blender or food processor.
+Scoop pumpkin flesh from skin and add to a food processor or high-speed blender like Vitamix.
 Blend until super smooth and creamy, which should take a minute or two.
 Measure out 1 ½ cups of puree for the pie filling and save the remaining for smoothies, cookies, etc.

 - Almond flour pie crust: Place almond flour and salt in food processor and pulse briefly.
 Add in chilled coconut oil and egg and pulse until mixture forms a ball.
-Press dough into a 9-inch glass pie dish and set aside while making the pumpkin filling.
+Press dough into a 9-inch pie dish like this gorgeous one from Staub ceramics and set aside while making the pumpkin filling.

 - Paleo pumpkin pie filling: add all ingredients to a high-speed blender or food processor.
 Blend until smooth and creamy, and all ingredients are thoroughly mixed.
 Pour pumpkin filling into pie dish.